nodeshift/nodeshift/README.md

             --web-app                flag to automatically set the appropriate docker image for web app deployment
                                                              [boolean] [default: false]
+            --resourceProfile        Define a subdirectory below .nodeshift/ that indicates where Openshift resources are stored         [string]
             --outputImageStream      The name of the ImageStream to output to.
 Defaults to project name from package.json            [string]
             --outputImageStreamTag   The tag of the ImageStream to output to.    [string]